 The Board of Directors (hereinafter “the Board”) shall be the Governing Body of the Council within the meaning of that term as set forth in the Plan.

-The Council shall consist of fifteen (15) Stakeholders elected, selected or appointed by the Council and/or Community Stakeholders.
+The Council shall consist of fifteen (15) Stakeholders elected, selected or appointed by the Council and/or Stakeholders.
 The Neighborhood Development Council Board will consist of:

 Ten (10) elected positions: